Gambling and online casinos in Papua New Guinea

 Papua New Guinea is actively moving towards digitalization of the gambling sector.

-NGCB plans to make the country a regional licensing center for iGaming
+NGCB plans to make the country a regional iGaming licensing center for the South Pacific.

 Key initiatives to 2030:- implementation of eGaming Licensing Portal for online registration of operators;